The Book of sbt (Draft)

 )

-flag to the sbt runner, and is used to send commands to the sbt server.
+flag to sbt runner, and is used to send commands to sbt server.
 It is called sbtn because it is compiled to native code using GraalVM native-image.
 The protocol between sbtn and sbt server is stable enough that it should work between most recent versions of sbt.

 sbt server

-The sbt server is the actual build tool whose version is specified using project/build.properties
+sbt server is the actual build tool whose version is specified using project/build.properties

 Coursier